 Coccidiosis is a parasitic disease of the intestinal tract of animals caused by coccidian protozoa that causes diarrhea.
 Such episodes can be bloody, often between 10 and 21 days of age and up to 15 weeks of age.
 Acute cases are treated with fluid therapy and coccidiostats.
 Secondary infections can result from damage to the intestinal wall.
 Preventative treatment of sows infected with coccidiostats is appropriate.
 Hygiene should be improved to end the cycle of infection; sow feces are a major source of infection and flies help spread it.
 Providing a warm, dry, clean creep area will help to reduce the parasite load and the likelihood of coccidial infection.

 B. Post-weaning and growing period

 Carried by rodents, swine dysentery caused by the bacteria Brachyspira hyodsenteriae can cause pigs to suffer from diarrhea.
 As a result, growth rates of post-weaning pigs are reduced, and in some cases, deaths can occur.
-Antibiotics are used to treat the disease, either in feed, water, or as an injectable.
+Antibiotics are used to treat the disease, either in feed, water or as an injectable.
 Reducing stocking density can be an effective way of reducing infection pressure and stress in the herd.
 As well as improving hygiene levels, rodent control is a high priority; rodents are a vector for this disease.
-The strategy for buying and introducing replacement stock should be reviewed, as this a significant route of disease introduction.
+The strategy for buying and introducing replacement stock should be reviewed, as this a major route of disease introduction.